 The Effects of a MitM Attack on Information Security

 A man-in-the-middle attack can be carried out for financial gain and espionage, which is extremely disruptive and dangerous for any individual or organization.
-A MitM attack can provide cybercriminals with a variety of confidential information and private data about people.
+An MITM attack can provide cybercriminals with a variety of confidential information and private data about people.
 This attack can incur huge financial damage to an individual or organization.
 There are multiple ways in which a man-in-the-middle attack can be carried out.

 Types of Man in the Middle Attacks